AndrewLuther/rock_paper_scissors/README.md

   <img src="public/images/scissors.png" width="30%" />
 </p>

 Once both players have made a selection, an animation will be played showing what they selected and what the opponent selected.
 The result will be displayed, and then the players will have the option to continue playing again.
-Once both players leave the game room, the room is atuomatically removed from the server and a new one must be created.
+Once both players leave the game room, the room is automatically removed from the server and a new one must be created.

 ## How/why was it made?